“… an 80% recovery at resale is still a 20% loss…”

-Generally, improvement of attics and basements yield a very low return, unless of course you do something radical.
+Generally, improvement of attics and basements yields a very low return, unless of course, you do something radical.
 Then the risk is very high, but the return could be enormous.
-For instance, a tranquility tank is not going to appeal to many people, but if you find a buyer that is all about tranquility, you’ll make your money back, and more.
+For instance, a tranquillity tank is not going to appeal to many people, but if you find a buyer that is all about tranquillity, you’ll make your money back, and more.

 Use Good Judgment

-To really understand what home improvement is really going to pay-off, take a look at the following variables.
-They will give you a pretty good idea of what you should be considering when set out to do home improvements.
+To really understand what home improvement is really going to pay off, take a look at the following variables.
+They will give you a pretty good idea of what you should be considered when setting out to do home improvements.

 - Kind of Improvement

 As was mentioned earlier, kitchen and bathroom home improvements often yield the best payback.
 And transforming the basement yields the lowest.